casey/filepack/DESIGN.md

 --------

 Filepack manifests may optionally include semantic metadata describing the package.
-For example, it's title and author.
+For example, its title and author.

 Metadata is currently included in the manifest itself, but could alternatively be placed in a file alongside the manifest.